Artie Shaw Day

 Begin the Beguine

-Clarinetist, composer and bandleader Artie Shaw (born Arthur Jacob Arshawsk) was born on May 23, 1910 in New York City but was raised in New Haven, Connecticut.
+Clarinetist, composer, and bandleader Artie Shaw (born Arthur Jacob Arshawsk) was born on May 23, 1910, in New York City but was raised in New Haven, Connecticut.

-He picked up the sax at 13 and by 16 had switched to the clarinet and was a touring musician.
+He picked up the sax at 13 and, by 16, had switched to the clarinet and was a touring musician.

-After three years in Cleveland as the director and arranger of violinist Austin Wylie’s Orchestra beginning in 1926, he went on to join “Irving Aaronson’s Commanders.”
+After three years in Cleveland as the director and arranger of violinist Austin Wylie’s Orchestra, beginning in 1926, he went on to join “Irving Aaronson’s Commanders.”

-Artie Shaw first gained attention with his “Interlude in B-flat” at in New York’s Imperial Theater during a swing concert in 1935.
+Artie Shaw first gained attention with his “Interlude in B-flat” at New York’s Imperial Theater during a swing concert in 1935.

 An innovator for his use of unusual big band instrumentation, at times performing accompanied only by a string quartet and rhythm section, he developed the earliest example of what would later be called third stream.

-A serious musician Shaw valued experimentation over popular convention and in 1938 he became the first white band to employ a black female vocalist full-time when he hired Billie Holiday.
+A serious musician, Shaw valued experimentation over popular convention, and in 1938, he became the first white band to employ a black female vocalist full-time when he hired Billie Holiday.

-This performance featuring Cole Porter’s “Begin the Beguine” is an excerpt from the 1938 film short, “Artie Shaw and His Orchestra” prominently featuring saxophonist Tony Pastor Sr.
+This performance featuring Cole Porter’s “Begin the Beguine” is an excerpt from the 1938 film short “Artie Shaw and His Orchestra,” prominently featuring saxophonist Tony Pastor Sr.